Traghetto : Crossing Grand Canal is tricky with all the boat traffic — you need to be quick

 Traghetto

-A traghetto (which means "ferry" in Italian) is a large gondola used to cross Canal Grande at designated points.
+A traghetto (which means "ferry" in Italian) is a large, unadorned gondola used to cross Grand Canal at designated points.

 The crossing is a quick, no-frills experience that costs just €2 for tourists - making it the cheapest gondola ride available.